EricThomson/pandastim/readme.md

 # pandastim
 <img align = "right" width = "120" src=".\images\omr_sin_example.png ">

 Python package for generating visual stimuli using [Panda3d](https://www.panda3d.org/).
 Created in [Eva Naumann's lab](https://www.naumannlab.org/).
-While the stimulus set reflects our fishy interests, this package is flexible enough to do visual psychophysics in any species.
+While the stimulus set reflects our fishy interests, pandastim is flexible enough for doing visual psychophysics in any species.

 ### Installation
 Note this assumes you are using anaconda and Python 3.X.
 Create an environment and install stuff.